Tropical Mirror Symmetry in Dimension One: Introduction

 The philosophy how tropical geometry can be exploited is illustrated in the following triangle:

-In many situations, correspondence theorems relating Gromov-Witten invariants resp.\ enumerative invariants to their tropical counterparts are known \cite{Mi03, NS06, BBM10, CJM10}.
-If we can relate the generating function of tropical invariants to integrals, we obtain a proof of the desired mirror symmetry relation using a detour via tropical geometry \cite{Gro09, Ove15}. \\ \\ In \cite{BBBM13}, we investigated the triangle above for the case of Hurwitz numbers of the elliptic curve and Feynman integrals.
-Correspondence Theorems for Hurwitz numbers existed already, tropical Hurwitz numbers essentially count certain decorated graphs.
+In many situations, correspondence theorems relating Gromov--Witten invariants resp.\ enumerative invariants to their tropical counterparts are known \cite{BBM10, CJM10, Mi03, NS06}.
+If we can relate the generating function of tropical invariants to integrals, we obtain a proof of the desired mirror symmetry relation using a detour via tropical geometry \cite{Gro09, Ove15}.

+In \cite{BBBM13}, we investigated the triangle above for the case of Hurwitz numbers of the elliptic curve and Feynman integrals.
+Correspondence theorems for Hurwitz numbers existed already, tropical Hurwitz numbers essentially count certain decorated graphs.
 The mirror symmetry relation in this case was known, there is a proof in mathematical physics involving operators on a Fock space.

 The tropical approach revealed that the relation holds on an even finer level: tropically, we can relate Feynman integrals and generating series of (labeled) tropical covers graph by graph and order by order.
 As a consequence, one obtains interesting new quasimodularity statements for graph generating series \cite{GM16}.